 Digital assistants: Language-processing software that uses machine-learning algorithms to extract information and perform specific tasks on the behalf of the user, based on a conversational voice or text input.
 Assistants that do not use machine learning, including IVR systems, are excluded from this definition.
 Digital assistants can also be referred to as "intelligent" or "virtual" assistants by the industry.
 Examples include Google Assistant, Apple's Siri, Microsoft's Cortana, and Amazon's Alexa.

 Digital Assistant and Voice AI–Capable Device Forecast: 2016–21, TE0004-001165 (April 2017)

-Ronan de Renesse, Practice Leader, Consumer Technology
+Author: Ronan de Renesse, Practice Leader, Consumer Technology

 Ovum is a market-leading research and consulting firm focused on helping digital service providers and their technology partners thrive in the connected digital economy.
 Through its 150 analysts and consultants worldwide, it offers expert analysis and strategic insight across the IT, telecoms, and media industries.
 Founded in 1985, Ovum has one of the most experienced analyst teams in the industry and is a respected source of guidance for business leaders, CIOs, vendors, service providers, and regulators looking for comprehensive, accurate, and insightful market data, research, and consulting.
 With 23 offices across six continents, Ovum offers a truly global perspective on technology, communications and media markets and provides clients with insight including workflow tools, forecasts, surveys, market assessments, technology audits, and opinion.